-If you’re like most homeowners with dogs or cats, you keep your pets in mind when setting up or renovating your home.
+If you’re like most homeowners with dogs or cats, you keep your pets in mind when choosing products for your home.
 After all, you want them to be safe and comfortable like the rest of the family.

 To show you why, we answer the questions we hear most often from customers — before they buy and fall in love with their bamboo floors.